xnm-sdksdk/Favorite_Movies/README.md

 ## Usage

+1. Clone the repository or download the source code.
+2. Open the `index.html` file in a web browser.
-- Click on the "Add Movie" button in the header to open the add movie modal.
+3. Click the "Add Movie" button to open the modal for adding a new movie.
-- Enter the movie details (title, image URL, and rating) and click "Add Movie" to add it to the collection.
+4. Enter the movie details (title, image URL, and rating) in the input fields.
-- Click on a movie in the list to open the delete movie modal.
+5. Click the "Add Movie" button in the modal to add the movie to the library.
+6. The movie will be displayed in the movie list.
+7. To delete a movie, click on the desired movie in the movie list.
-- Confirm the deletion to remove the movie from the collection.
+8. Confirm the deletion in the delete movie modal.
+9. The movie will be removed from the library and the movie list will be updated.

 ## Technologies Used